What's That Thing That Hangs Off a Turkey’s Face?

 That thing is called a snood.
 And it's there to let the other turkeys know that its owner is kind of a big deal.

 When a male turkey—known as a tom—wants to mate, he faces two hurdles.
 One is his potential mates, the female turkeys (a.k.a. hens).
-In the realm of turkey mating, the hens wield the power of choice and the toms have to get their attention and win the opportunity to reproduce.
+In the realm of turkey mating, the hens wield the power of choice and the toms have to get a hen's attention and win the opportunity to reproduce.
 Come mating season, a tom will strut around, gobble, puff out his chest, fan his tail, and drag his wings to attract the hens, who then pick which of the toms they’ll mate with.

 The second problem for a tom looking for love is the other toms in the area.
 They’re all competing for the same limited number of hens.
 Sometimes a good mating display isn’t enough to win a mate, and toms will attack and fight each other to secure a hen.